-The calculation of the right-of-use assets and lease liabilities are dependent on the following critical accounting iudgements:
+The calculation of the right-of-use assets and lease liabilities are dependent on the following critical accounting judgements:

 - Assessment of lease term as discussed above, this considers consideration of extension options on a lease by lease basis. - Determination of the appropriate rate to discount the lease payments The Group has used its incremental borrowing rate, as the rate implicit in the leases is not known.
 The Group's assessed incremental borrowing rate as at 1 July 2019 on adoption was 6.6%.
 This was determined based on consideration of reference rates for commercial lending, lease term and a lease specific adjustment considering the 'secured borrowing' element of the leases.
+This was reduced to 5.4% following market rate reduction during the year ended 30 June 2021.